 In the 2022 Season, Ms. Corrales was a member of the esteemed Apprentice Singer program of The Santa Fe Opera.
 She was featured in the Apprentice Scenes as Rosalinde Die Fledermaus and Donna Elvira Don Giovanni, as well as the mainstage ensembles of Carmen, Falstaff, and M. Butterfly (world premiere),

-An avid competitor, Ms. Corrales has twice been named the Boston District Winner and New England Region Encouragement Award Winner of the Metropolitan Opera Laffont Competition (2019-2020, 2020-2021).
-Other recent awards include Semifinalist in the Houston Saengerbund Vocal Competition (2021), Finalist in the National Opera Association Vocal Competition (2021), Semifinalist in the Camerata Bardi International Vocal Competition (2021), and Second Prize Winner in the Orpheus Vocal Competition (2020).
+An avid competitor, Ms. Corrales was most recently named a New York City District Winner of the Metropolitan Opera Laffont Competition (2021-2022), and as a Grand Finalist in the Concurso Internacional de Canto Tenor Viñas (2022).
+She has twice been named the Boston District Winner and New England Region Encouragement Award Winner of the Metropolitan Opera Laffont Competition (2019-2020, 2020-2021).
+Other recent awards include Semifinalist in the Houston Saengerbund Vocal Competition (2021), Finalist in the National Opera Association Vocal Competition (2021), Semifinalist in the Camerata Bardi International Vocal Competition (2021), and Second Prize in the Orpheus Vocal Competition (2020).

-Ms. Corrales regularly performs in concert, and was most recently seen in December 2021 as a featured singer in the Holiday Pops Concerts Series with The Boston Pops Symphony under the baton of Keith Lockhart.
+Ms. Corrales regularly performs in concert, and was most recently seen in December 2022 as a featured singer in the Holiday Pops!
+Concerts Series with The Boston Pops Symphony under the baton of Keith Lockhart.
 Other recent concert engagements include the Soprano Soloist in Verdi's Inno delle Nazioni, and the Soprano Soloist in Handel's The Messiah.